In this ultimate guide to registering and protecting your Video Game Trademark, I’ll walk you through the entire trademark process.

-If that fails – the cease and desist letter
+Step 2 – If that fails, send a cease and desist letter

 If being nice doesn’t work, and they either ignore or rebuff your attempt to police your mark, it’s usually time to get the lawyers involved.
 When a client comes to me with an issue like this, our first step is to draft a trademark cease and desist letter.

 It’s basically a letter that tells the infringer to stop what they are doing, or you will take further legal action.
 Depending on how prior interactions have gone, the tone can go from conciliatory to aggressive, and even to downright hostile.

 A normal trademark cease and desist letter usually consists of the following:

 - An explanation of who you are and what your trademark is